Conspiciens/tuffix-arm/README.md

 # tuffix: Tuffy's Linux

 # WARNING: Do not to attempt to install on M1 or ARM64 processors (Incomplete as of rn).
-This fork repository serves to install Tuffix, but for ARM64 processors (M1 is considered a ARM64 Processor) (Incomplete) Linux currently has no support for m1 processors (Execpt with Asahi Linux, which is in beta)
+This fork repository serves to install Tuffix, but for ARM64 processors (M1 is considered a ARM64 Processor)
+Linux currently has no support for m1 processors (Execpt with Asahi Linux, which is in beta)
+This repository remains incomplete

 Official Linux environment for CPSC 120, 121, and 131 at California State University, Fullerton.
 Our mascot is Tuffy the elephant.